NiharikaDhanavath/Pixel-Snake/README.md

 But if you want to play the game on the pygame window on your device, please follow the following instructions:
 1. Open bash, and enter, "pip install pygame"
-2. Downlload the file on my repository named, "snake_game.py."
+2. Download the file on my repository named, "snake_game.py."
 3. Open bash again and enter, "python snake_game.py"

 # Play-the-game